 According to the Vortex Approach, transition commences with the onset of priming and concludes with entering the Green Zone using a definitive airway technique.
 The term 'definitive' refers to an airway satisfying all the goals of airway management (both primary and secondary) in the particular context for which airway management was undertaken, such that conversion to another technique is not anticipated.
 According to the circumstances a definitive airway may potentially be achieved via CICO Rescue or using one of the upper airway lifelines.
 What constitutes an appropriate definitive airway in a particular situation will vary.
 If for example, intubation or withdrawal have been identified as the required endpoint to airway management in a particular situation, transition does not conclude with entry to the Green Zone using a supraglottic airway and the team should remain primed until entry to the Green Zone is secured using the appointed definitive airway.

 Transition is a key concept in management of the challenging airway which acknowledges that the shift in focus from attempts to enter the Green Zone via the upper airway lifelines, to achieving this via CICO Rescue, should be a process rather than a pivot - occurring over a period of time instead of at an instant in time.

 The Vortex Approach specifies four elements that are required for effective transition:

-While the Vortex Approach addresses many aspects of the first three elements, other factors also have significant contributions to make.
+While the Vortex Approach addresses many aspects of these 4 elements, other factors also have significant contributions to make.
 In addition to the implementation tools provided by the Vortex Approach, successfully executing the transition process requires attention to all of the above elements using an integrated approach that addresses both technical and human factors in relation to training, planning, monitoring and equipment.